 |May 24th, Sunday||Orientation and Transfer to Castiglione del Lago|

 |July 3rd, Friday||Last Day of Classes – Farewell Party – Transfer to Florence|

 |July 4th, Saturday||Program Ends – Departure from Florence|

 Program Fees – $6,575.00

-Academic Program (2 courses, 6-credits), airport pickup, welcome dinner, transport to dig site, orientation, equipment and supplies, housing, student services assistants, resident director, use of academic facilities in Castiglione del Lago, Program-sponsored cultural activities, overnight trip to Rome and local archaeological sites, museum entrance fees, farewell festa, return transport to Florence airport, official transcripts.
+Academic Program (2 courses, 6-credits), airport pickup, welcome dinner, orientation, transport to dig site, equipment and supplies, housing, student services assistance, use of academic facilities in Castiglione del Lago, Program-sponsored cultural activities, overnight trip to Rome and local archaeological sites, museum entrance fees, farewell party, return transport to Florence airport, official transcripts.